parasol-framework/parasol/readme.md

 ## 3.2 Windows Builds (GCC or Visual Studio)

 On Windows you can choose between a Visual Studio (MSVC) build or a GCC build environment.
 Between the two, Visual Studio has a lower barrier of entry and produces a build that is fully integrated with the native Windows environment.
-GCC is a better compiler, but will produce executables that are dependent on three additional DLLs that must be included with the program.
-The differences between optimised builds in either environment are negligible.
+GCC has more features, but will produce executables that are dependent on three additional DLLs that must be included with the program.
+The differences between optimised builds in either environment are negligible, but VS also produces binaries that are 25 to 33 percent smaller.

 ### 3.2.1 Visual Studio Builds